Dr. Max Gomez, award-winning medical reporter for CBS New York, dies at age 72 after long illness

 Dr. Gomez was deeply loved and respected in our newsroom, by medical professionals he worked with, patients who shared their stories with him and our viewers.
 He was our in-house consultant for whatever ailed us, eager to help, genuinely concerned and never thought twice about going the extra mile.

-His academic track was in health and science, but his depth of medical knowledge and easy, relatable style combined to develop his informative broadcast presence.
+His academic track was in health and science, but his depth of medical knowledge and easy, relatable style combined to develop his strong broadcast presence.

 Dr. Gomez received national television journalism awards from The Marfan Foundation and the Leukemia Society of America for his report on two twin girls from Long Island, suffering from Leukemia, who got bone marrow transplants from their 7-year-old sister.